santtuniskanen/santtuniskanen/README.md

 # Santtu Niskanen

 Hello there!
 I'm a 21-year-old student based in Finland, currently studying Information Technology at Oulu University of Applied Sciences.
-Besides working on software applications, I like keyboards, music and the nature.
+Besides working on software applications, I like Star Wars, mechanical keyboards, music and the nature.

 ---